 Why is wedding photography expensive?
 Because we run a fully legal business

 Some suppliers are NOT running a legal business.
 They have a primary job and have a secondary job.
 They don’t declare to HMRC the income from the secondary job meaning they don’t pay tax on it.
 Which means they can charge much much lower rates.
 That means they are also ripping off the country – The NHS, Defence, Transport, Education, Pensions, Benefits etc and all the wonderful things that the Government uses tax to pay for.

-What I am saying is that they subsidise their secondary income (the wedding business) by using their primary income; meaning there cost of sales are much lower; and can charge much less.
-What this really means in practice is that they are loosing money, but just don’t realise it.
+What I am saying is that they subsidise their secondary income (the wedding business) by using their primary income; meaning their cost of sales are much lower and can charge much less.
+What this really means in practice is that they are losing money, but just don’t realise it.

 I’m NOT saying that every supplier charging low prices is an illegal business by the way – by no means am I saying that.

 Why is wedding photography expensive – Losing money and not realising it